KantcentrumCurrently Open [Closes at 05:00 pm]

 - Ticket Price: Free

-- Tags: Family And Kids, Exhibition , Specialty Museum
+- Tags: Family And Kids, Point Of Interest, Exhibition , Specialty Museum

 Kantcentrum is a lace (yarn) museum and shop located in Brugg, Belgium.
 This centre has permanent as well as temporary exhibitions for its visitors to enjoy.
 The permanent exhibition houses the history and origin of lace and the exhibits include types of lace, their geographical origins, and the development of lace in the textile industry.
 The temporary exhibitions are on carried out on rotational basis with themes like ‘needlelace’ and many more.
 This museum also hosts workshops and teaching courses.